There are two kinds of Elsewhere Fic.

-- Other than Riker, Troi, and Tuvok in high positions, Star Trek Titan does this as well.
+- Other than Riker, Troi, and Tuvok in high positions,note Star Trek: Titan does this as well.

 - In fact, many novel-only spinoff series of Trek are like this.
 The I.K.S.
 Gorkon/Klingon Empire series, for example, is a completely new crew other than Klag (Riker's rival in "A Matter of Honor") and Rodek (formerly Kurn, given a new identity in Deep Space Nine's "Sons of Mogh"); and the Starfleet Corps of Engineers series is mostly new crew as well.

-- Doctor Who used this trope a couple of times during the RTD era, filming an episode each series where the main cast had little more than cameo roles in order to fit shooting fourteen episodes into a production schedule designed for thirteen.
-The first was essentially an Affectionate Parody of Doctor Who fandom, focusing on a group of people who bond over their past encounters with the Doctor and the dark turn their friendship takes when their group is taken over by an alien that absorbed humans.
-The second involved a photographer being sent cryptic messages in the present day from the Doctor (and later, her own friend) who were trapped in the past thanks to the Weeping Angels.
+- Doctor Who used this trope a couple of times during the Russell T. Davies era, filming an episode each series where the main cast had little more than cameo roles in order to fit shooting fourteen episodes into a production schedule designed for thirteen.
+The first, "Love and Monsters", was essentially an Affectionate Parody of Doctor Who fandom, focusing on a group of people who bond over their past encounters with the Doctor and the dark turn their friendship takes when their group is taken over by an alien that absorbed humans.
+The second, "Blink", involved a photographer being sent cryptic messages in the present day from the Doctor (and later, her own friend) who were trapped in the past thanks to the Weeping Angels.

 - Fan fiction writer Mr. Chaos is famous for using this type of writing, especially the second type.
 Glimpses, GX: Hunters, and The Greatest Story Finally Told are all examples of this.

-- His Heroes Fanfic even goes so far as to lampshade this with its title:ELSEWHERE.
-It has run as long as the Heroes tv show, includes a massive cast of original characters, and has featured cameos by almost the entire cast of Heroes (with come, such as Claire Bennett and Adam Monroe, revealed to be related to the main characters) , with the story itself referencing each episode the newest chapter goes along with.
+His Heroes Fanfic even goes so far as to lampshade this with its title:ELSEWHERE.
+It has run as long as the Heroes TV show, includes a massive cast of original characters, and has featured cameos by almost the entire cast of Heroes (with some, such as Claire Bennett and Adam Monroe, revealed to be related to the main characters) , with the story itself referencing each episode the newest chapter goes along with.

 - Pisay Heroes occurs entirely in the Philippines, with original characters and scattered references to the original Company in Heroes.